tpluscode/tpluscode.github.io/source/_posts/2016-02-17-rest-misconceptions-0.markdown

 image/png.
 In addition to the resource data representations also include metadata and control data.
 For example cache rules like expiration date.

-Lastly a representations are used to capture the indented state of a resource.
+Lastly, representations are used to capture the indented state of a resource.
 In RPC the client operate on resources in an object-oriented fashion.
 There could be a operation which states **publish this document**.
 REST however doesn't work that way.
 To achieve a similar business operation, a REST client could change the state of the representation and update the resource by submitting the changed data.
-With HTTP this could involve a PUT operation on the resource in question.
+With HTTP this would involve a PUT operation on the resource in question.
 Another option is to send the representation to another resource, which implements the business logic.
-This could be implemented as performing a POST operation on a resource, which contains all published documents:
+This could be implemented as performing a POST operation on a resource, which contains all published documents.

 ``` http
 POST /published-documents